 The takeaway is that the game was not officiated nor broadcast fairly.
 There was a clear Patriots bias shown by the referees with many key calls against the Jaguars and non-calls for the Patriots.

-The broadcast was biased by selectively not showing a few Jaguar penalty calls which the viewer should have been able to see, and not showing the replay angle which showed Myles Jack would have scored if it wasn’t for the early whistle.
+The broadcast was biased when selectively not replaying a few of the key Jaguar penalty calls and not showing the replay angle which showed Myles Jack clearly would have scored if it wasn’t for the early whistle on his fumble recovery.
 They also didn’t show the replay angle which definitively shows that when Jack gained possession of the ball, he was not in contact with Dion Lewis.

-Tony Romo and Jim Nantz were biased in the way they did not even acknowledge critical non-calls that benefitted the Patriots, which ultimately changed the game.
+Tony Romo and Jim Nantz were overtly biased by not even acknowledging the critical (and what should have been controversial) non-calls that benefitted the Patriots, which ultimately changed the game.